Derrin616/milightcontrol/README.md

 It should work now fine if you have any problems please make a issue

 Controling the lights credits goes to Mwittig for creating the milight NPM module

+The install button on the settings panel does not work im currently working on it